jccatilo/arduino/2_OOP_ULTRASONIC/README.md

 10. We are done.
 Click this [link](https://www.tinkercad.com/things/idKq2mzaq5j-stunning-lahdi-amberis/) if you want to play with the project or if things doesn't go as you expect.

-If there are optimisations you know, feel free to contact me.
+If there are optimizations you know, feel free to contact me.
 Or comment anywhere in this repo.
 Thank you!